IMPACT: Influence Modeling for Open-Set Time Series Anomaly Detection: Future Directions

 \section{Future Directions}

 We propose a novel influence-based framework IMPACT which demonstrates significant improvements in robustness and generalization for open-set time series anomaly detection.
-This section notes three future directions that are worth exploring: (i) IMPACT can be extended to handle multi-modal data by designing appropriate strategies for influence modeling and feature perturbation, as anomalies may manifest across logs, images and videos in industrial and healthcare applications. (ii) IMPACT can be generalized to different learning tasks like pre-training representation models on large-scale time series data. (iii) IMPACT can be adopted to an online learning setting, where the influence of individual samples is updated incrementally to handle concept drift without full retraining.
-This would enable continuous adaptation to evolving normal and abnormal patterns in real-world dynamic systems.
+This section notes four future directions that are worth exploring: (i) IMPACT can be extended to handle multi-modal data by designing appropriate strategies for influence modeling and feature perturbation, as anomalies may manifest across logs, images and videos in industrial and healthcare applications. (ii) IMPACT can be generalized to different learning tasks like pre-training representation models on large-scale time series data. (iii) IMPACT can be adopted to an online learning setting, where the influence of individual samples is updated incrementally to handle concept drift without full retraining.
+This would enable continuous adaptation to evolving normal and abnormal patterns in real-world dynamic systems. (iv) IMPACT may misidentify rare normal subpopulations that have no semantic overlap with other normal samples as anomalies, representing a group-robustness failure mode.
+Incorporating explicit subpopulation discovery or group-aware validation set construction prior to influence estimation could further strengthen group robustness.